XNotAGuestX/XNotAGuestX/README.md

 - 👋 Hi, I’m @XNotAGuestX
 - 👀 I’m interested in C# and JS
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on nothing :)
+- 💞️ I’m not looking to collaborate atm but hit me up if you need anything :)
-- 📫 How to reach me Discord, _Leo_#3108
+- 📫 Reach out to me on discord via _Leo_#3108

 <!---
 XNotAGuestX/XNotAGuestX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.